thurtz/micro_X/docs/micro_X_User_Guide.md

    * Send your query to the configured AI translator(s).
    * The translated command will be validated by another AI model.
    * You'll see messages like "🤖 AI Query: ...", "🧠 Thinking...", "🤖 AI Suggests (validated): ...".
-4. **Command Confirmation Flow:** If the AI successfully generates and validates a command, you will be prompted to confirm its execution:
+4. Command Confirmation Flow: If the AI successfully generates and validates a command, you will be prompted to confirm its execution:
    🤖 AI proposed command (from: /ai your query \-\> suggested\_command):
    👉 suggested\_command
    Action: \[Y\]es (Exec, prompt if new) | \[Ys\] Simple & Run | \[Ym\] Semi-Interactive & Run | \[Yi\] TUI & Run | \[E\]xplain | \[M\]odify | \[C\]ancel?
    \[Confirm AI Cmd\] Choice (Y/Ys/Ym/Yi/E/M/C):
    Your options are:
    * **Y or yes**: Execute the command.
 If the command is unknown to micro\_X's categorization system, you will be prompted to categorize it next (see section 4.3).
    * **Ys**: Execute the command AND categorize it as simple.
    * **Ym**: Execute the command AND categorize it as semi\_interactive.
    * **Yi**: Execute the command AND categorize it as interactive\_tui.
-   * **E or explain**: Ask the AI to explain what the suggested\_command does.
+   * E or explain: Ask the AI to explain what the suggested\_command does.
 After the explanation, you will be prompted again to execute, modify, or cancel.
      🧠 Asking AI to explain: suggested\_command
      💡 AI Explanation:
      The command 'suggested\_command' does XYZ...
      Command to consider: suggested\_command
      Action: \[Y\]es (Exec, prompt if new) | \[Ys\] Simple & Run | \[Ym\] Semi-Interactive & Run | \[Yi\] TUI & Run | \[M\]odify | \[C\]ancel?
      \[Confirm AI Cmd\] Choice (Y/Ys/Ym/Yi/M/C):
    * **M or modify**: The suggested\_command will be loaded into your input field, allowing you to edit it before pressing Enter to submit the modified version.
    * **C or cancel (or N or no)**: Abort the execution.
 The command will not run.